 Head of Year 13

 After completing a BA (hons) in French and German Studies at the University of Warwick, Miss Aldridge spent a year working as a language assistant in a lycée in Vannes, France.
 On returning to the UK, she completed a PGCE at Oxford Brookes University.
 Miss Aldridge’s first teaching post was at a Language College in Worcester.
 She joined Waddesdon as a teacher of French and German in 2009 and was appointed as Student Achievement Manager for Modern Foreign Languages a year later.
-Miss Aldridge combines her role within the Modern Foreign Languages department with her duties as Assistant Head of Sixth Form.
+Miss Aldridge combines her role within the Modern Foreign Languages department with her duties as Hear of Year 13.

 Miss.
 Aldridge is motivated by her firm belief in the potential of all young people.
 She has a genuine desire to see them achieve, while becoming fully-rounded, confident and successful citizens.
 She is fully committed to supporting all students to fulfil their academic potential in the Sixth Form and in their pursuit of success in their chosen post eighteen career paths.